Smoothing $L^\infty$ Riemannian metrics with nonnegative scalar curvature outside of a singular set: Introduction

 \subsection{Acknowledgements}

 I am grateful to a number of people who have suggested versions of this problem to me.
 They are: Richard Bamler, Bruce Kleiner, Chao Li, and Christos Mantoulidis.
 In addition, I would like to thank Bruce Kleiner for many helpful conversations about both the mathematics and the writing of this paper.
 I would also like to thank Richard Bamler for helpful discussions, especially concerning \cite{BamlerChen23}.
 Finally, I am grateful to Vitali Kapovitch for a very illuminating correspondence about Alexandrov spaces.
+I am also grateful Man Chun Lee for a clarifying conversation about the role of the $(1+\varepsilon)$-bilispchitz condition in an earlier version of this paper, and to Rudolf Zeidler for sending me a draft of \cite{CecchiniFrenckZeidler24}.

 This material is based upon work supported by the National Science Foundation under Award No. DMS $2103145$.